 As the quotation from Rachel O'Connor suggests, primary sources can be laced with ambiguity and are often open to multiple interpretations.
 Both textbooks use snippets from primary sources in ways that conceal the art of critical historical thinking, which involves the careful assessment of documentary and other kinds of evidence.
 Consider American Vision's "Profiles in History" section about Nat Turner.
 Most of what we know about Nat Turner comes from a pamphlet titled The Confessions of Nat Turner, written by a white lawyer named Thomas Gray, who interviewed Nat Turner in prison while the convicted rebel was awaiting execution in Southampton, VA, in 1831.
 Indeed, all of the quotations in the textbook from Nat Turner and his unnamed lawyer come from this pamphlet (see Primary Source The Confessions of Nat Turner ).
 Is it a reliable source?
 Are the words really Nat Turner's, or did Gray edit or invent them?
 The authors of American Vision do not even pose these questions, which point to a core problem in the history of slavery—the dearth of sources written by slaves about their own lives.

-"Being at play with other children, when three or four years old, I was telling them something, which my mother overhearing, said it had happened before I was born—I stuck to my story, however, and related some things which went, in her opinion, to confirm it—others being called on were greatly astonished, knowing that these things had happened, and caused them to say in my hearing, I surely would be a prophet, as the Lord had shewn me things that had happened before my birth.
+If Confessions is an authentic transcription of Nat Turner's words, then we ought to pay close attention to what he actually said.
+Take the following example.
+According to the textbook, Nat declared that he was "intended for some great purpose."
+But Confessions actually tells a slightly different story: "Being at play with other children, when three or four years old, I was telling them something, which my mother overhearing, said it had happened before I was born—I stuck to my story, however, and related some things which went, in her opinion, to confirm it—others being called on were greatly astonished, knowing that these things had happened, and caused them to say in my hearing, I surely would be a prophet, as the Lord had shewn me things that had happened before my birth.
 And my father and mother strengthened me in this my first impression, saying in my presence, I was intended for some great purpose, which they had always thought from certain marks on my head and breast."